Decision API before software acts

 Live

-Return eligibility checker for US consumer subscriptions.
-Returns RETURNABLE, EXPIRED, or NON_RETURNABLE with return type (full refund, prorated, credit) and method.
+Stable Decide runtime for return eligibility checks.
+Returns RETURNABLE, EXPIRED, or NON_RETURNABLE with return type and method.

 100 vendors Stateless Return method Free / No auth